sstaub/Timer/README.md

 Stops the Timer.

 **uint32_t read()**<br>
-Returns the time passed between started and stop.
+Returns the time after start, you can read the elapsed time also while running.